pemrouz/fero/README.md

 ## Why

 The request-response paradigm alone architecturally scales poorly across microservices.
 In contrast, the stream processing paradigm allows you to set up a declarative workflow of streams across the network, where each step in the reactive chain can be independently scaled.
-For a quick background, start with [Turning the Database Inside Out](https://www.youtube.com/watch?v=fU9hR3kiOK0).
+For a light intro, see [Turning the Database Inside Out](https://www.youtube.com/watch?v=fU9hR3kiOK0).

 Whilst stateless services are easy to scale and operate, the cost of going to another service or database on every request is sometimes not acceptable.
 This also just pushes the bottleneck and problem of distribution further downstream, or poorly managed adhoc caches mushroom.
 The lack of state makes them severely limited, hence the motivation is to be able to create services that are as easy to dynamically scale as AWS Lamda, but with replicated shared state.